-In an effort to reduce overdose deaths, HIV and Hepatitis C transmissions, illnesses associated with substance use, and barriers to treatment, Live4Lali invites drug users, individuals in recovery from substance use disorder and their loved ones/friends to access harm reduction education and supplies at our Community Resource Center (CRC) located at 3255 N. Arlington Heights Rd, Ste 508 in Arlington Heights.
-Please come during open CRC hours, which are listed on the CRC page.
+In an effort to reduce overdose deaths, HIV and Hepatitis C transmissions, illnesses associated with substance use, and barriers to treatment, Live4Lali invites drug users, individuals in recovery from substance use disorder and their loved ones/friends to access harm reduction education and supplies at our Community Resource Center (CRC) (3255 N. Arlington Heights Rd, Ste 508, Arlington Heights, IL) or the Lake County Health Department.

 What are the general goals of harm reduction?

 - Reduce the spread of infections such as HIV & Hep C

 - Prevent drug overdose deaths

 - Increase user’s’ contact with services and treatment

 - In 2016, 1,888 people in Illinois died from opioid-related overdoses.
 This figure is more than twice the rate of car crash fatalities and 1.5 times the number of homicidal deaths.
 (Illinois Department of Public Health/IDPH)

 - In the United States, overdose death is the leading cause of fatality for people under the age of 50.

 - In 2015, an estimated 1,472 adults and adolescents were diagnosed with HIV in Illinois.
 Illinois ranked 6th among the 50 states in the number of HIV diagnoses in 2015.
 It is expected that this data will increase significantly without additional strategic and aggressive public health interventions.
 (Centers for Disease Control & Prevention)